openvinotoolkit/openvino_notebooks/README.md

 # 📚 OpenVINO Notebooks

-> 🚧 Notebooks are currently in **beta**.
-We plan to publish a stable release this summer.
-Please submit [issues](https://github.com/openvinotoolkit/openvino_notebooks/issues) on GitHub, start a [discussion](https://github.com/openvinotoolkit/openvino_notebooks/discussions) or join our [Unofficial Developer Discord Server\*](https://discord.gg/xJK7SEC54c) to stay in touch.

 A collection of ready-to-run Jupyter\* notebooks for learning and experimenting with the OpenVINO™ Toolkit.
 The notebooks provide an introduction to OpenVINO basics and teach developers how to leverage our API for optimized deep learning inference.

 ## 💻 Getting Started